 You must be admitted and in good academic standing to hold these positions, and also must be registered for at least six credits a semester to maintain your status.

-In addition to fellowship support for newly-admitted students, the RSTC programs offer a suite of competitive summer fellowships each year.
-You may also apply for competitive fellowships and awards both within the University and from external funders.
-Faculty and program staff work closely with you to coach you through the application process.
+For continuing students: The RSTC programs offer a suite of competitive summer fellowships each year for continuing students.
+Students in the programs are encouraged to and supported in applying for competitive fellowships and awards both within the University and from external funders.
+Faculty and program staff work closely with applicants to coach them through the application process and provide substantive feedback on application materials.

 - Summer RSTC fellowships (general and DEI-focused) that support research with mentoring support from graduate faculty.